Azure/Enterprise-Scale/docs/wiki/ALZ-Contribution-Guide.md

 The naming convention should be formatted in the following manner: `{prefix}-{resourceType}-{targetSetting}.json`.
 In an example: `Deny-SqlMi-minTLS.json`.

-When creating the naming convention for the definition, it must company with the [Naming rule and restrictions for Azure resources | Microsoft Authorization](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-name-rules#microsoftauthorization) standard.
+> When creating the naming convention for the definition, it must comply with the [Naming rule and restrictions for Azure resources | Microsoft Authorization](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-name-rules#microsoftauthorization) standard.

-Once the `Name` in the file name and `Name` in the policy definition have been set, it is worth noting that they should not be changed as it can impact initiatives and assignments.
+Once the `Name` in the file name and `Name` in the policy definition have been set, it is worth noting that they should not be changed as it can impact initiatives and assignments, with the exception of breaking policy changes.

 Inside of the JSON is a `metadata` section which is required for policy creation.